HamzaJridi/CraftAcad-E-com/README.md

  - run "npm install" to install all the node modules
  - run "gulp metadata" to insert data into the mongo database
  - run "gulp" to run the application on port 8000 or "node server.js" to run it on port 3000

+4 - Authentication :
+ - use admin/admin as username and password to be able to acces admin pages
+ - use testClient/testClient for a normal user